Characters of Chrono Cross: Turnip

 Turnip (カブ夫, Kabuo) is first discovered growing in the ground outside of the Hermit's Hideaway after if the player chooses to cool the ground in the area.
 Upon freeing him, he joins the party.
 His speech patter adds an extraneous "-eth" suffix to various words he says.

 NeoFio

 NeoFio (改良種フィオ, Kairyōshu Fio) is a half plant, half human hybrid created as a result of one of Luccia's experiments.
 It is created and joins the party if the player chooses to have Serge follow Luccia's request to retrieve a "Life Sparkle".
 NeoFio speaks normally except for substituting a "ph" for every "f" in all words, a play on pH having such importance in soil pH and plants, and that "f" and "ph" phonetically make the same sound.
-He does not exist in the "Home World", where Luccia, his creator, is not present due to Viper Manor's destruction.
+She does not exist in the "Home World", where Luccia, her creator, is not present due to Viper Manor's destruction.